UKPLab/sentence-transformers/examples/applications/semantic-search/README.md

 ## Python

-For small corpora (up to about 100k entries) we can compute the cosine-similarity between the query and all entries in the corpus.
+For small corpora (up to about 1 million entries) we can compute the cosine-similarity between the query and all entries in the corpus.

 In the following example, we define a small corpus with few example sentences and compute the embeddings for the corpus as well as for our query.